 Hemp History Timeline: From Glory Days to Prohibition

-By the mid 18th century, hemp had climbed its way to the top of the public radar.
+By the mid-18th century, hemp had climbed to the top of the public radar.
 Former U.S. President, George Washington, was a vocal advocate for hemp production.
-As also were the following presidents Thomas Jefferson, James Madison, and many others.
-Before the Civil War (1861–1865), hemp was a major cash crop in the American South.
-Hemp farms were tended and harvested by slaves.
+The following presidents were also Thomas Jefferson, James Madison, and many others.
+Before the Civil War (1861–1865), hemp was a significant cash crop in the American South.
+Hemp farms were tended and harvested by enslaved people.

 Temporary Prohibition